Domestic violence in Bolivia: Domestic life in Bolivia

 Violence between partners towards partners male or female is seen to most typically correlate to those who experienced abuse as a child.
-The abuse could have be sexual, mental, or physical, it could also be first hand witness.
-Meaning those who are abused in their adult life witnessed abuse to someone close associating the acceptance of this behavior.
+The abuse could have been sexual, mental, or physical; it could also be first hand witness, meaning those who are abused in their adult life witnessed abuse to someone close associating the acceptance of this behavior.

 Side effects of violence that can be seen in women are frequent headaches, bursts of fear, hearing voices, seizures and/or convulsions.
 These side effects often lead to suicidal thoughts resulting in increased rates.
 Bolivia contains a less than 1-100 ratio of citizens to mental health providers.
 The small number of providers that are available are too expensive for average citizens, especially those who married for money.

 The informal living quarters in Bolivia add to the exposure of violence even years after the urbanization of the country.
 The cities living quarters represent those of dwellings, self-built with no connection to basic services like water.
 These quarters are wide spread across the country due to overcrowding that has led to the countries high poverty rates.